mksaraf/kubernetes-lab-tutorial/content/secure.md

 ## Securing the kubelet
 In a kubernetes cluster, each worker node run both the kubelet and the proxy components.
 Since worker nodes can be placed on a remote location, we are going to secure the communication between these components and the APIs server.

+First, configure docker on worker node as reported [here](../content/setup.md#configure-docker) and then configure the network plugins as reported [here](../content/setup.md#setup-the-cni-network-plugins).

 Login to the worker node and configure the kubelet by setting the required options in the ``/etc/systemd/system/kubelet.service`` startup file

     [Unit]